andreasjordan/PowerShell-for-DBAs/PostgreSQL/README.md

 I use the free Express edition of dotConnect by DevArt in my lab, as this is an easy to install client.
 See my install script [Client.ps1](Client.ps1) in this folder for details on how to run an unattended installation.

-Works with PowerShell 5.1 and PowerShell 7.2.
+Works with PowerShell 5.1 and PowerShell 7.2 on Windows.

 https://www.devart.com/dotconnect/postgresql/download.html